 Electrical Conduit Installation

-Can I use schedule 40 PVC conduit coming from underground, exposed for 4 feet outside the wall, then up the wall…
+What is the best way to install underground electrical PVC conduit?
+Can I use schedule 40 PVC conduit coming from underground, exposed for 4 feet outside the wall, then up the wall.

-Background: Ron, a Handyman from Los Angeles, CA
+Background: Ron, a Handyman from Los Angeles, California.

 Thanks for your electrical question Ron.